-To mitigate credit risk associated with the specific function of settlement, the Board has set specific security policies that require minimum levels of security to be held, matched to the credit standing of the customer, based on an internal credit risk review and the relevant settlement stream they participate in.
-Security is held in the form of cash and in some cases a mix of cash and a fixed and floating equitable charge over the assets of the client.
+To mitigate credit risk associated with the specific function of settlement, the Board has set specific security policies that require minimum levels of security to be held, based on the relevant settlement stream they participate in.
+Security is held in the form of cash and/or bank guarantee issued by a Major Australian Bank.

-Compliance with credit limits by customers is regularly monitored by the Company's treasury team and the Company's risk management team undertakes stress testing of the settlement risk exposure on a monthly basis and reports its findings to the Board on a monthly basis.
+Customer management of settlement account balances are regularly monitored by the Company's treasury team.
+The Company's risk management team undertakes stress testing of the settlement risk exposure on a monthly basis and reports its findings to the Board on a monthly basis.